Palatak

 Palatak is a 1963 Bengali film directed by Jatrik.
 The film features actors Anup Kumar, Sandhya Roy and Ruma Guha Thakurta in the lead roles.
-The film was based on Angti Chattujjer Vai, a Bengali short story of Manoj Basu.
+The film was based on "Angti Chattujjer Vai", a Bengali short story by Manoj Basu.
 Shyamsundar Ghosh composed the music for the film.
 The movie was remade in Hindi in 1969 as Rahgir.

 Plot

-A man Basanta Chatujje (describing himself as Angti Chattujje's brother) who couldn't stand bounds and chains bitten by wanderlust.
+A man named Basanta Chatujje (describing himself as Angti Chattujje's brother) who could not stand bounds and chains bitten by wanderlust.
 In spite of the fact that he hailed from a rich Zamindari family and could have lived in comfort, his wanderlust took him to newer and different places where he encountered new people and mingled with their lives.
-He marries a woman Harimati and returns home to his family with his wife.
+He marries a woman named Harimati and returns home to his family with his wife.
 But after a few days unaware of the fact that his wife is pregnant, he leaves her to go on another journey.
 Subsequent incidents bring him back to his house, only to find he has a son and his wife is no more.
-Heartbroken, he finds solace on a boat in the river while his Zamindar brother launches a search mission for him.
+Heartbroken, he finds solace on a boat in the river while his zamindar brother launches a search mission for him.